thaboxan/thaboxan/README.md

 ## 🙋‍♂️ About Me

-AWS certified Cloud Practitioner | Codespace Certified Software Developer | DevOps Intern With a background in Mechanical Engineering, I've embarked on a journey to pivot into the exciting world of software development, driven by my fascination with coding and a passion for creating efficient and user-friendly web/mobile applications.
+AWS certified Cloud Practitioner | Codespace Certified Software Developer | DevOps Intern with a background in Mechanical Engineering, I've embarked on a journey to pivot into the exciting world of software development, driven by my fascination with coding and a passion for creating efficient and user-friendly web/mobile applications.

 ## 💡 What Excites Me